Shylock-Hg/Deep-Into-RocksDB/source/SSTable-format-BlockBased.rst

 The entry of each data block.

-| K : string >= last key and before first key in sucessive data block.
+| K : string >= last key and before first key in successive data block.
 | V : BlockHandle

 +-------------------+------------------+